va-big-data-genomics/trellis-mvp-functions/docs/deployment.md

 ```
 https://console.cloud.google.com/cloud-build/triggers
 ```
+1. Enable Cloud Build API if it has not been done yet.
 2. Use the left-hand navigation panel to navigate to the "Triggers" section of the Cloud Build console.
 ![Triggers section of the Cloud Build console](images/triggers.png)
 3. At the top of the page, click the "Connect Repository" button and select the "GitHub (Cloud Build GitHub App)".
 Click "Continue".
 ![Connect Repository button](images/connect.png)
 4. From the GitHub Account drop-down menu, select the GitHub account which has the forked repo, or select "Add new account" to add it.
+Install Google Cloud Build if the GitHub App is not installed on any of your repositories.
 Be aware that as part of this process you are granting Google access to this repo.
-5. Install Google Cloud Build if the GitHub App is not installed on any of your repositories.
 ![Authorization](images/authorize.png)
 5. A window should pop up that prompts you to select a GitHub account and then either "All repositories" or "Only select repositories".
 Choose the account with the forked repo, then "Only select repositories" and find the forked repository from the drop-down.
 Click the "Install" button.
 ![Only select repositories](images/install.png)